-Personally I’d recommend this area for those touring on a limited budget.
-This are of the city is charming, close enough to many places of interest to tourists.
-Restaurants offer Thai food at rock bottom prices, and there’s ample selection of vegetarian restaurants like May Kadee and Ethos.
+Personally, I’d recommend this area for those touring on a limited budget.
+This area of the city is charming, close enough to many places of interest to tourists.
+Restaurants offer Thai food at rock bottom prices, and there’s an ample selection of vegetarian restaurants like May Kadee and Ethos.

 During the evening Khao San Road transforms into a street full of life.
 Bars serve alcoholic beverages of all sorts and you can also find a few clubs that serve as little discos open until late into the night.

 What I find a little inconvenient about this area is the fact that it’s not connected to public transport such as the metro (the closest stop is Hua Lamphong) or the BTS.

 An alternative to Khao San Road, again speaking of hostels, is the Phaya Thai area (north of Siam, two Skytrain stops from the center).
 Prices are slightly higher, but the comfort level that hostels can offer (such as single rooms with private safe, included breakfast, and a pool on the roof) is higher.
 Some hostels I’d recommend are the In a Box Hostel (1,200 THB a night) and the Restiny Hostel (1,200 THB).

 From this area, you can easily reach any part of the city as well as the airport thanks to the vicinity of the Skytrain.

 Click here to read our reviews on the best hotels in Bangkok.

 The city’s public transport options (read our article “How to get around Bangkok” for details) are many and inexpensive: